flhofer/docker_tutorial/README.md

 # Containerization - Hands-on session for Docker
 EMSE Docker tutorial

-To have all aligned up and ready to go, I send you some short introductory videos.
+To get everyone aligned and ready to go, I am sending you some short introductory videos.
 Please install the software and try them out.
 If you have issues, contact me BEFORE the tutorial (florian.hofer@stud-inf.unibz.it).
 I would like to have you all on